Springboard-Mentor-DermalScan/AI-DermalScan_Batch9/README.md

 ✔ Responsive design

-Conclusion
+✨Conclusion

-DermalScan successfully demonstrates the application of deep learning and computer vision in healthcare and cosmetic analysis. /The project provides a reliable, real-time, and user-friendly system for facial skin aging detection using modern AI techniques.
+DermalScan successfully demonstrates the application of deep learning and computer vision in healthcare and cosmetic analysis.
+The project provides a reliable, real-time, and user-friendly system for facial skin aging detection using modern AI techniques.